-displays.
+You can use the Search in Testimony option to search for an indexing term or a name.
+Once you click on it, the Search in This Testimony text box displays.
 You can enter any word(s) or name and click Search.
-In the example shown below, searching on the word family brought back the indexing terms family businesses and others.
+In the example shown below, searching on the word family brought back the indexing terms extended family members and others.
 As described previously, clicking on a highlighted segment number takes you directly to that segment of the video.